This chapter covers all aspects of Blue Ocean’s functionality, including how to:

-This chapter is intended for Jenkins users of all skill levels, but beginners may need to refer to some sections of "Using Jenkins" to understand some topics covered in this chapter.
+This chapter is intended for Jenkins users of all skill levels, but beginners may need to refer to the Pipeline chapter to understand some topics covered here.

 Blue Ocean rethinks the user experience of Jenkins.
-Designed from the ground up for Jenkins Pipeline, but still compatible with Freestyle jobs, Blue Ocean reduces clutter and increases clarity for every member of the team.
+Designed from the ground up for Jenkins Pipeline, Blue Ocean reduces clutter and increases clarity for all users.
+Blue Ocean’s main features include:

-Sophisticated visualizations of continuous delivery (CD) Pipelines, allowing for fast and intuitive comprehension of pipeline’s status.
+Sophisticated visualization of continuous delivery (CD) Pipelines, allowing for fast and intuitive comprehension of your Pipeline’s status.

-Pipeline editor makes creation of Pipelines approachable by guiding the user through an intuitive and visual process to create a Pipeline.
+Pipeline editor makes the creation of Pipelines more approachable, by guiding the user through a visual process to create a Pipeline.